Dying Earth: Origins

 Vance wrote the stories of the first book while he served in the United States Merchant Marine during World War II.
 In the late 1940s several of his other stories were published in magazines.

-Science fiction historian Brian Stableford has noted the influence of Clark Ashton Smith and his "Zothique" stories on the "Dying Earth" series.
+Science fiction historian Brian Stableford noted the influence of Clark Ashton Smith and his "Zothique" stories on the "Dying Earth" series.

 According to pulp editor Sam Merwin, Vance's earliest magazine submissions in the 1940s were heavily influenced by the style of James Branch Cabell.
 Fantasy historian Lin Carter has noted several probable lasting influences of Cabell on Vance's work, and suggests that the early "pseudo-Cabell" experiments bore fruit in The Dying Earth (1950).

 Series

 The series comprises four books by Vance and some sequels by other authors that may be or may not have been canonical.